hashicorp/terraform-enterprise-modules/docs/support.md

 Attach the `hashicorp-support.tar.gz.enc` file to your support request.
 If it is too large to attach you can send this to us via S3, FTP, or another data store you control.
+Alternately, you can upload to our [Send Safely Endpoint](https://hashicorp.sendsafely.com/auth/)

 **Warning:** Make sure to attach the file ending in `.tar.gz.enc` as the contents of `.tar.gz` are not encrypted!